LabTranslationalArchitectomics/riboWaltz/README.md

 ### Codon usage

  To understand what codons display higher or lower ribosome density, the function `codon_usage_psite` provides the user with the analysis of the empirical codon usage.
-It is defined as the frequency of in-frame P-sites along the coding sequence codon by codon, normalized for the frequency in sequences of each codon. `codon_usage_psite` also returns a bar plot of the resulting values, highlighting the start and the stop codon and labelling each bar with the corresponding amino acid.
+It is defined as the frequency of in-frame P-sites along the coding sequence codon by codon optionally normalized for the frequency in sequences of each codon. `codon_usage_psite` also returns a bar plot of the resulting values, highlighting the start and the stop codon and labelling each bar with the corresponding amino acid.
 The graphical representation of the empirical codon usage based on the example dataset is showed below.
 Please note: due to the FASTA file size, the package does not include the nucleotide sequences used by the author.

    	codon_usage_barplot <- codon_usage_psite(reads_psite_list, mm81cdna, sample = "Samp1",
 	                                         fastapath = path_to_fasta)
 ![codon_usage_barplot](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/codon_usage_barplot.png)

- `codon_usage_psite` can also investigate alterations of ribosome translocation at specific codons by comparing empirical codon usage from two conditions, organisms, transcript sets etc. Similarly, this function can reveal differences between the empirical codon usage and other codon-specific values provided by the user (see the *codon_usage* parameter).
+ `codon_usage_psite` can also be exploited for investigating alterations of ribosome translocation at specific codons by comparing empirical codon usage from two conditions, organisms, transcript sets etc. Similarly, this function can reveal differences between the empirical codon usage and other codon-specific values provided by the user (see the *codon_usage* parameter).
 In the following example the empirical codon usage previously computed is compared with codon usage bias values in mouse (downloaded from http://www.kazusa.or.jp/codon), based on the frequency of synonymous codons in coding DNA regions.
 The structure of the required data table is as follows:

   |  codon  |  usage_index  |
   |:------:|:------:|